 Directions: From Lyons, go west on SR 7 for 15 miles.
 Turn left (south) on SR 72 and go 4.1 miles.
 Turn right at Peaceful Valley area onto the road to Camp Dick.
 Go 1 mile to parking.

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Out-of-state residents who bring OHVs into Colorado must purchase a Colorado Non-Resident OHV permit which is valid from the date of purchase through the following March 31.
 These permits can be purchased anywhere you get your hunting/fishing licenses in Colorado.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

 Note: As of September 2007, ATV riding on Forest Service roads is only permited on roads marked as open to ATV.
 All ATVs must be registered.

-Overall, Middle Saint Vrain Road is the 48th most popular ATV riding trail of all 90 ATV trails in Colorado.
-Several of the better atv trails are nearby Middle Saint Vrain Road including Lefthand Canyon OHV Area, Apex / Kingston Peak Road, Caribou Flats Road and Switzerland Trail.
+Overall, Middle Saint Vrain Road is the 49th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Several of the better atv trails are nearby Middle Saint Vrain Road including Lefthand Canyon OHV Area, Apex / Kingston Peak Road, Switzerland Trail and Caribou Flats Road.